ArnavM3434/TrustNetworkAnalysis/README.md

 ```
 ./trustNet.exe
 ```
 Step 5: The output will be displayed in the terminal.
 Where we show BFS, PageRank, and Betweenness Centrality and their respective outputs.
-We also show the results of the test cases, but not the test cases themselves.
+We also show the results of the test cases, but not the test cases themselves in the terminal.
 We do not write the output to a text file since the output would change with any of the changed parameters and it is easiest to view those changes in the terminal.

 Note: There is no input to be specified.
-However you can change starting node for BFS and the damping factor/number of power iterations for PageRank in main.cpp.
-You can also change the file name in Test.cpp (within bool test(int testNumber)) to include a file of your own creation.
+However you can change the number of nodes you work with, the starting node for BFS, and the damping factor/number of power iterations for PageRank all in main.cpp (which deals with the larger dataset).
+You can also change the file name in Test.cpp (within bool test(int testNumber)) to include a file of your own creation - test cases would have to be modified accordingly.
 - - - -
 # Final Deliverables
 ## Folder: Final_Deliverables